 Both events and exhibits must be well prepared, organized, and aesthetically pleasing.

 Rooms in the Libraries may, on occasion, be available for receptions and other activities (workshops, talks, demonstrations) linked to exhibits.
 Contact Diane Zydlewski, Associate Librarian for Reference, Instruction, and Outreach or Karen Storin Linitz, Associate Dean, Library and Learning Resources for requests for rooms for receptions.

 The Cardinal Cushing Library supports academic freedom and the free expression of opinion.
-The Library will not censor display materials such as books, images, labels, catalogs, or promotional literature that fall within the Emmanuel College’s Statement of Community Standards and Code of Conduct and the General College Policies and Procedures as well as local, state, and federal laws.
+The Library will not censor display materials such as books, images, labels, catalogs, or promotional literature that fall within the Emmanuel College’s Statement of Community Standards and Code of Conduct and the General College Policies and Procedures (in Chapter 7 of the Student Handbook) as well as local, state, and federal laws.